 Several conditions can cause a transition into Safe Basal.
 The following table describes these conditions and the actions you must take to resume Auto Basal delivery.
 An optional setting called the Auto Mode BG alert can be set to have the pump alert you when a BG entry is required.
 This setting is turned on by default.
-For more information about setting the Auto Mode BG alert, see Setting up Auto Mode, page 251.
+For more information about setting the Auto Mode BG alert, see Setting up Auto Mode, on page 233.

-Condition Actions to take Auto Mode has been at • Enter a BG. the minimum delivery If your Auto Mode BG alert setting is enabled, you will limit for 2 1/2 hours. receive an Auto Mode min delivery alert.
-Auto Mode has been at • Enter a BG. the maximum delivery If your Auto Mode BG alert setting is enabled, you will limit for 4 hours. receive an Auto Mode max delivery alert.
-Auto Mode detects that • Enter a BG. your sensor might be If your Auto Mode BG alert setting is enabled, you will under-reading. receive a BG entry required alert.
-An entered BG is 35% Enter another BG or calibration if prompted. or more different than If your Auto Mode BG alert setting is enabled, you will your current SG value. receive a BG entry required or Cal required for Auto Mode alert.
-No SG data has been • If SG data is not available due to a signal interference, received for more than 5 three dashes appear on the screen in place of the SG minutes. data.
+Condition Actions to take Auto Mode has been at the • Enter a BG. minimum delivery limit for 2 If your Auto Mode BG alert setting is enabled, you will 1/2 hours. receive an Auto Mode min delivery alert.

+Condition Actions to take Auto Mode has been at the • Enter a BG. maximum delivery limit for 4 hours.
+If your Auto Mode BG alert setting is enabled, you will receive an Auto Mode max delivery alert.
+Auto Mode detects that • Enter a BG. your sensor might be under- reading.
+If your Auto Mode BG alert setting is enabled, you will receive a BG entry required alert.
+An entered BG is 35% or • Enter another BG or calibration if prompted. more different than your current SG value.
+If your Auto Mode BG alert setting is enabled, you will receive a BG entry required or Cal required for Auto Mode alert.
+No SG data has been received for more than 5 minutes. • If SG data is not available due to a signal interference, three dashes appear on the screen in place of the SG data.
 If the interference is intermittent, the Auto Mode shield appears with a white outline, and no action will be required. • If your pump has not received SG data for 30 minutes or more, you will receive a Lost sensor signal alert.
-For more information about what to do in case of a lost sensor signal, see CGM (sensor) alarms, alerts, and messages, page 293.
-If the SG data is not available because the SG calibra- tion has expired, you will receive a Calibrate Now alert.
+For more information about what to do in case of a lost sensor signal, see CGM (sensor) alarms, alerts, and messages, on page 274. • If the SG data is not available because the SG calibration has expired, you will receive a Calibrate Now alert.
+Calibrate your sensor.
+See CGM (sensor) alarms, alerts, and messages, on page 274.
+The Auto Mode BG alert does not apply to this condition.